modypy/modypy/docs/guide/08_linearization.rst

 The matrices :math:`C` and :math:`D` describe the relationship of our state and input signals to the value of the output ports.
-Clearly, our output is the height difference, as we defined it, and the inflow velocity does not directly influence it.
+Clearly, our output is the height difference, and the inflow velocity does not directly influence it.